-- 2.11 The previous coalition Government had established its housing and planning priorities within the context of local decision making and accountability, reduced capital expenditure on housing, fundamental changes to welfare, a changing role for social rented housing, and a need for future housing investment to support economic growth.
-It is likely that this direction of travel will continue, with the Government's legislative programme prioritising measures to increase access to home ownership, further reduce welfare spending, control immigration and assist devolution to cities. - 2.12 The importance of having robust and up-to-date information to help inform decision making at local authority level is evermore essential.
+- 2.11 The Government's legislative programme is prioritising measures to increase access to home ownership, further reduce welfare spending, control immigration and assist devolution to cities. - 2.12 The importance of having robust and up-to-date information to help inform decision making at local authority level is evermore essential.
 In a challenging economic climate; this SHMA Update provides the Council with an excellent range of material to inform policy debate and the Local Plan process, help influence strategic responses, and shape local and sub-regional strategic housing priorities to inform future investment decisions.